Do Comprehensive Claims Raise Your Rates?

 Comprehensive claims protect your vehicle in the event of damage in a non-collision incident.
-For example, you hit an animal on your way to work, or your car is stolen.
+For example, if your car is keyed by vandals, you hit an animal on your way to work, squirrels chew through your car’s wires, or your car is stolen, you can file a comprehensive claim.
 Other times you might file a comprehensive claim include when weather causes vehicle damage.
 While it is not directly related to collisions, insurance companies see claims as claims – and nothing more.

 Therefore, the more claims you file, regardless if it is a comprehensive or collision, the more likely you will see a price increase for your annual premium.
 Luckily, multiple comprehensive claims do not impact your annual premium as badly as collision, and in most cases, you pay under $100 in those increases per bi-annual payment.